 Millennials are now the majority of the workforce, overtaking Gen X back in 2018.
 As their proportion of the workforce increases, so too do attitudes towards technology in the workplace.

 Business tech like automation and cloud software platforms are key adoption priorities for SMBs today, partly driven by a desire to meet new standards set by modern workers.

-Similarly, remote work, and solutions that can effectively allow it, are skyrocketing in popularity—driven by the pandemic but here to stay.
+Similarly, remote work, and digital workspace solutions that can effectively allow it, are skyrocketing in popularity—driven by the pandemic but here to stay.